vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 2 (03.04 - 03.10)

+We have continued to write our own implementation of the iCaRL method.
+The current state of the code does not yet contain parts of the iCaRL method, nor does it include any other class-incremental learning approach.
+The code we have written reflects how a machine learning model (ResNet18, in our case) would behave if the data were to come sequentially.
+This is the foundation upon which any class-incremental learning method can and will be implemented. **The current accuracy for 5 tasks (each task containing 20 classes) on the CIFAR-100 dataset is as follows:
+[36.6, 17.0, 9.83, 9.24, 6.85].
+We will use these values as an approximate baseline
+for future implementations and testing.**

 ## Week 1 (02.26 - 03.03)

 We have changed the class-incremental learning framework that we have used for